 Vienna is the coffee house capital of the world, and the Viennese love to sit for hours enjoying their Wiener Melange - coffee with milk and milk foam - with a slice of cake, especially when that cake is the world-famous Sachertorte!

-The Sachetorte is one of the most famous Austrian dishes and almost everyone has already heard about or tried this unique chocolate cake with one or two layers of apricot jam and coated with a glazed chocolate or at least, heard of it.
+The Sachetorte is one of the most famous Austrian dishes and almost everyone has already tried this unique chocolate cake with one or two layers of apricot jam and coated with a glazed chocolate or at least, heard of it.

 But how come you can get the Sachetorte at the Hotel Sacher and at Demel Café, both claiming to have the original recipe?